 While it is a myth that you and your spouse’s credit scores are completely linked to each other, and that what affects one affects the other, it can still cause problems.
 For example, if your spouse’s credit score is terrible but yours is good, and you try to jointly apply for a loan on a house, car, business, or other important purchase, the loan can be rejected because of your spouse’s seemingly unreliable credit history.

 Extending credit coverage to both people in a relationship prevents one person’s credit score from being artificially tanked by identity fraud events, sidestepping this problem.
+Always be prepared for the unknown, families or relatives can also be the perpetrator or the one to do that to you so protect yourself from all the possibility.

 Of course, there is also the problem of shared accounts once you have been approved for them, whether it be a loan or a bank account.
 Your joint bank account in particular can be a weak point to both people involved, and getting money drained from that hurts both of you, as does the security breach it opens up for your individual accounts.
 What happens to one of you can happen to both.